horverno/rosbridge-csharp-connection/README.md

 ## Demo video
 A demo of a C# application which connects to ROS via RosBridge.
 The communication is a JSON socket communication.
+[Watch the video on YouTube](https://youtu.be/cVuTH-KwDqA).

 ## Usage
 ### Rosbridge 1.0